New loans

 Everything you need to know about:

-• Gildi offers a variety of loans for property purchases, and loans are available for up to 70% of the property's purchase price.
-Basic loans, for up to 60% of the purchase price, and additional loans between 60%-70% are granted
+• Gildi provides indexed loans with fixed interest rates for real estate purchases and lends up to 70% of the property’s purchase price the property.
+Base loans are granted for up to 60% of the purchase price, with additional loans available for the portion between 60% and 70%.

 • There can not be more than two buyers, as loans are only granted to individuals or cohabiting partners.